cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/custom-domains/cloudflare.html.md

 On the "Settings for \<YourDomain\>" page:

 *  **Choose a plan** --- Select "Pro" or "Business".
 Do not choose the free plan; you can only configure SSL for a domain if you have a paid CloudFlare plan.
-If you choose "Pro", CloudFlare will generate an SSL certificate for communications betwen browsers and the CloudFlare proxy.
+If you choose "Pro", CloudFlare will generate an SSL certificate for communications between browsers and the CloudFlare proxy.
 If you prefer to provide your own SSL certificate, choose "Business".
 *  **Performance** --- This configures a performance profile that sets the values of multiple performance-related options.
 You can choose any of the available options, and easily change it later.
 After completing this configuration process, follow the instructions in [Reviewing CloudFlare Configuration Options](#review) to understand the performance (and also security) options, and tailor your configuration, as desired.
     * **CDN only (safest)** --- This is the default.
     * **CDN + Basic Optimizations**